shuyinan/chempotpy/README.md

 ChemPotPy is a library for analytic representation of single-state and multi-state potential energy surfaces and couplings.

 All fortran source code are stored in folder chempotpy

-ChemPotPy currently requires python3.8
-To install, please create a conda virtural environment that uses python3.8
+How to install
+The users can either compile all .so modules by yourself:
+  1. all potential energy surface subroutines are located in chempotpy/*
+  2. to compile each of these surface subroutines yourself, execute install.script OR, the users can use pre-compiled all .so modules:
   Follow the following steps:
   1. install Conda
-2. create a virtural environment that uses python3.8, for example:
+  2. create a virtural environment that uses latest python and gfortran, and call it, for example, chempotpy
-   "conda create -n chempotpy python=3.8" which will create a virtual environment called chempotpy
+     "conda create -n chempotpy"
-3. "conda activate chempotpy"
+  3. install gfortran
+     "conda install -c conda-forge gfortran"
+  4. install numpy
-4. "conda install numpy"
+     "conda install numpy"
   5. "pip install chempotpy"

 Citation:
 The following paper should be cited in publications utilizing the